mihkhub/cmakea/README.md

-# To build, test and package software in Action.
+# To Build, Test and Package Software in Action or BTPSA.